. Especially the songbirds

 something like that.
 First it's better

-for the birds, and second the birds
+, and second the birds

 will come much closer to you - the result